gregrossdev/nextjs-varsana-swami/posts/imbibing-srila-gurudeva-s-message-and-intellectual-abilities.md

 ---
 category: sadhu-sanga
-date:
+date: 2022/04/02
-title: Imbibing Srila Gurudeva’s Message and Intellectual Abilities
+title: 'Imbibing Srila Gurudeva’s '
 cover: "/public/writings/autumn-3-1407871-2.jpeg"
+subTitle: Message and Intellectual Abilities

 ---
 Editor’s note: This article is a compilation of excerpts from Varsana Maharaja’s lectures.